gamedev4995/Challenge-5/README.md

 <img width="432" alt="Screenshot 2024-10-13 at 5 05 29 PM" src="https://github.com/user-attachments/assets/99083e36-3480-43ea-aed2-8267e836ff3c">

-For our player's movement around the map, we created two variables: speed and movement value.
+For our player's movement around the map, we created two variables: 'speed' and 'movementValue'.

 <img width="512" alt="Screenshot 2024-10-13 at 3 27 52 PM" src="https://github.com/user-attachments/assets/2c74772d-116f-4dc8-befa-b841bc0d9512">

+___Note:___ In Unity, be sure to add a desired value for speed.

 We then added our function OnMove to detect the player's movement if they're pressing any of the selected keys to move horizontally or vertically.